 About the NCCN Foundation® Young Investigator Awards

-The NCCN Foundation® Young Investigator Awards (YIA) provide two-year grants of $75,000, per annum, for research expenses to promising young investigators across a board range of oncology specialties and areas of interest.
-The NCCN Foundation releases the Request for Proposals only to the NCCN Member Institutions, which include 25 of the world’s leading cancer centers with world-renowned experts that diagnose and treat patients from a spectrum of subspecialties.
+The NCCN Foundation® Young Investigator Awards (YIA) provide two-year grants of $75,000, per annum, for research expenses to promising young investigators across a broad range of oncology specialties and areas of interest.
+The NCCN Foundation releases the Request for Proposals only to NCCN Member Institutions, which include 28 of the leading cancer centers with world-renowned experts that diagnose and treat patients from a spectrum of subspecialties.

 We request that the young investigators share their research results with their own cancer centers through grand rounds, tumor boards, and other appropriate venues.
 Abstracts are published in JNCCN - Journal of the National Comprehensive Cancer Network or another peer-reviewed publication.

 Both the NCCN ORP and the National Institutes of Health (NIH) standards are used by the YIA Grants Selection Review Committee to review and score proposals received in response to the Request for Proposals.

 Since the program's inception in 2011, NCCN Foundation has awarded more than $5.9 million to 41 young investigators from the NCCN Member Institutions.

 The following links contain information about past recipients of the NCCN Foundation Young Investigator Awards since its founding in 2011.